AmanSingh81757/problem_setting/README.md

 # DSA Problems

 - Each problem statement is inside its respective folder in README.md file
+- The test cases are inside the inputs folder in each problem's folder
 - The solution takes input from test_cases.txt files in the inputs folder and output is printed in output.txt files in output folder.
 - The solution is written in C++ by me and java code is converted from c++ using ChatGPT
 - There are 9 test case files for each problem to judge the quality of code and covers all the edge cases/ boundary conditions and large input cases